Optimizing antenatal care: Integrating screening and management of maternal infections in Ghana

 • 67 health facilities across the hierarchy of care provided with improved logistics for screening of maternal infections.

-• App-based system implemented for recording data on pregnant women, including testing and referrals.
+• Mobile app-based system implemented for recording data on pregnant women, including testing and referrals.

 • Screening for urinary tract infections, group B Streptococcus, and additional sexually transmitted infections introduced at facilities.